poburka/scorekeeper/README.md

 **val_labs**: value labels for a new variable

 **new_vals**: values to be recoded in a `recode` operation.
-Follow the convention ‘old’ = ‘new’, with commas separating each old/new pair
+Follow the convention ‘old’ = ‘new’, with commas separating each old/new pair. class(new_vals) should be a single charachter string

 **if_condition**: a logical condition to be evaluated for an `if_else` operation